padas-lab-de/krony-PT/README.md

 * Investigate batch_size and nproc_per_node impact on n_tokens and %epoch [DONE]
 	* write a section on it.
 	* tell me exactly, Epoch = f( function batch x gradient_acc x n_nodes )
+	* with the current setup, 4 A100s.
+Each step is 250k tokens. and train data is 9B tokens.
+	* To see 1% of the data:

 * Work on **Optimizer/lr**: [DONE]
 	* I need to investigate the learning rates.
 Cause apparently, results are not very stable.